meesoft/PhotoLocator/README.md

 ## Mask based automatic renaming
 Selected files can be automatically renamed based on timestamp, dimensions and other metadata tags.

+## EXIF timestamp adjustment
+Image timestamps can be adjusted if the camera time setting was wrong.
+This can be used to correct missing daylight saving or time zone adjustment.

 ## Slideshow with location map
 There is also a full screen slideshow feature with a small location map display.
 The slideshow can also play video files.
 You can drag/drop in files and folders to do a slideshow across multiple folders.